-Other revenues 8,701 4,493 (4,208) (48)% U
+Other revenues 8.701 (4.208)

 During the current year, Council's income streams continued to be impacted as a result of the global pandemic.
 The major variations are mainly due to parking fines income being unfavourable by \$2.4m to budget and bus shelter advertising income by \$1.2m.
-Other income streams that were impacted included recoverable charges, merchandise sales, event income and recycling income.
+Other income streams that were impacted included recoverable charges, merchandise sales, event income and rental income.
 The unfavourable variance is offset by the favourable variance in employment costs and material & services expenditure.